Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: The Test Statistics and Their Asymptotic Properties

-The disadvantage of this variance estimator is that economic data do not always have a natural ordering.
-Also there are many possible distance metrics available and economic theory does not always help to choose between them.
+The disadvantage of this variance estimator is that for its implementation the distances between all pairs of units, $d_{ij}$ have to be known to the researcher.
+Furthermore, the cut-off distance $d_{n}$ has to be chosen.
+In practice there may be many possible distance metrics and economic theory does not always help to choose between them.
 When a distance metric is not available we can use a partial sample estimator given by

-where $n_p = \lceil n^{1/2} \rceil$ and $\lceil \cdot \rceil$ denotes the smallest integer greater than its argument.
+where $\underline{n}$, an increasing function of $n$, is the number of observations used to calculate the variance.
+It is strictly smaller than $n$.
 Similar variance estimators are used by \citet{bai06} and \citet{moscone15}.
 The first study focuses on the factor models whereas the second one deals with panel regression models with small $T$.
-Our variance estimator generalizes theirs by allowing a large $T$ with the help of a time series kernel function. \citet{moscone15} shows the consistency of their estimator under the conditions required for the consistency of the kernel based estimator discussed above, such as the boundedness of the row and column sums of the matrix $\mathbf{R}_n$.
-We can expect the consistency result to hold in our more general case as well but the details of this claim are beyond the scope of our paper.

-\begin{remark}\normalfont In the case of WCD in addition to non-parametric estimation, one can use parametric methods to estimate the covariance matrix.
-When the model for the spatial dependence structure of the loss differentials is correctly specified we can expect to have more powerful tests compared to the case of non-parametric estimation. \end{remark}

-\begin{remark}\normalfont The tests $S_{n,T}^{(1)}$ and $S_{n,T}^{(2)}$ are directly applicable to a single cross-section which is a special case where $T=1$.
-To show the normality of the test statistics it suffices to replace the long-run variances with the variance of the loss differentials.
-Then, we can apply the CLT for independent but heterogeneous sequence \citep[see, e.g.][Theorem 5.10]{white01} and the CLT for spatially correlated triangular arrays of \citet{kelejian98} to show the normality of $S_{n,T}^{(1)}$ and $S_{n,T}^{(2)}$, respectively.
-When $T=1$ the test statistic $S_{n,T}^{(1)}$ corresponds to one of the tests for a single cross-section by TZ.
-Our test $S_{n,T}^{(2)}$ is more general as it allows for WCD in the loss differentials.
-As discussed by TZ, when the loss differentials display SCD, the interpretation of these test statistics change and they can be used to test the EPA conditional on the common factors. \end{remark}
+Our variance estimator generalizes that of the \citet{moscone15} by allowing for a large $T$ with the help of a time kernel.
+The corresponding test statistic is given by